darlanmendonca/rest-styleguide/README.md

 DELETE - to remove a entire entity, for e.g., remove the user from system.

-OPTIONS - lets you find out what verbs are supported, e.g. 'is the document deletable'
+OPTIONS - return what methods are supported by resource, e.g. 'is the document deletable'

 ```